XLabs/arbitrary-token-transfers/Protocol-overview.md

 Normally, users don't need to use this operation.
 But if, for whatever reason, the relay never happens, they can use this to redeem their Token Bridge transfer.

-Currently, the user needs to provide both the VAA and the gas dropoff amount for the VAA to be redeemed.
+The user needs to only provide the VAA to be redeemed as long as they use the recipient wallet.
+If they use another wallet, they need to provide the gas dropoff, if any was requested.